GeekatplayStudio/ComfyUI-Text2Speech/README.md

 ## Features

 - Custom ComfyUI node `HttpTTSToAudio` for sending text to a local TTS server.
+- Option to load text from a file.
+- Server status check node `TTSServerStatus`.
-- Local TTS server using pyttsx3 (offline TTS engine).
+- Local TTS server using pyttsx3 (offline TTS engine), outputs MP3 files.
 - Easy setup with batch files for Windows.

 ## Prerequisites